 Maintain an upright posture

 When running, it's important to maintain an upright posture to minimize strain on your muscles and joints.
-Keep your head up, shoulders , and gaze forward.
+Keep your head up, shoulders relaxed, and gaze forward.
 Avoid slouching or hunching over as this can lead to inefficient movement and discomfort.
 Engaging your core muscles will also help maintain a stable posture throughout your runs.

 Land lightly on your feet